laelsnow1/Security-Projects-/README.md

 Hi, I’m Lael Snow a Computer Science student focused on cybersecurity and cloud security.

 This repository contains hands-on security projects I completed using Microsoft Azure virtual machines.
-Each folder includes my own write-up, what I learned, and screenshots as proof of completion.
+Each folder includes my own write-up, what I learned, and screenshots of completion.

 ---